defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/adding-content/iconsimages.md

 ## Add your logo

 By default, Docsy shows a site logo at the start of the navbar, that is, at the extreme left.
-Place your project's SVG logo in `assets/icons/logo.svg`.
+You may either place your project's SVG logo in `assets/icons/logo.svg` or define a custom path under the `assets/` folder.
 This overrides the default Docsy logo in the theme.

 If you don't want a logo to appear in the navbar, then set `navbar_logo` to `false` in your project's config:

-{{< tabpane persistLang=false >}}
+{{< tabpane >}}
 {{< tab header="Configuration file:" disabled=true />}}
 {{< tab header="hugo.toml" lang="toml" >}}
 navbar_logo = false